swethaaj/truck-hub-datastructure/README.md

 # Enhancements/Changes that could be done:

--	Python script or some other way to initially clean the CSV file automatically.Get the clarifications  on the exact columsn data the user might need and use that as part 	of Application
+-	Python script or some other way to initially clean the CSV file automatically.Get the clarifications  on the exact columns data the user might need and use that as part 	of Application

 -	Add more test cases which could be integration test cases, which takes in CSV file as input and runs the services, no need to use post man in that case.